unwoven-words/Woven-State/teenage-junkies.md

 Wouldn't have left from Delhi had known about it.
 And as usual smart ass stayed mum about his ailment, pretended as if nothing had happened, just kept quite about it!!!!!!!

+But, then what you realize is, even the trees and plants lose their leaves in autumn and then a new chapter starts.

 The Teenage junkies - Indoriya and Dilliwala